 🇪🇪 Estonia vs 🇱🇻 Latvia: e-money licensing compared

-Estonia and Latvia take recognisably different routes to e-money authorisation.
+Estonia and Latvia are commonly considered side by side for e-money authorisation.
 In Estonia the route is the Operating licence (tegevusluba) for e-money institutions under the Payment Institutions and E-money Institutions Act (Makse- ja e-raha asutuste seadus, MERAS), Estonia's EMD2 transposition overseen by Finantsinspektsioon (Estonian Financial Supervision and Resolution Authority, FSA); in Latvia it is the Two tiers: (1) Licensed electronic money institution (full EMI licence) and (2) Registered electronic money institution (lighter-touch registration tier for smaller issuers, restricted to issuing e-money and providing only payment instrument issuance or money remittance) - both under the Law on Payment Services and Electronic Money (transposing EMD2) under Latvijas Banka (Bank of Latvia) - sole licensing/supervisory authority, having absorbed the former FCMC (Finansu un kapitala tirgus komisija) in 2023.
-The two regimes differ on 8 of 10 tracked decision dimensions, including timeline to authorisation and local substance.
-The free columns below are open to everyone; the decision figures unlock with a pass, each one dated and sourced.
+The public licence and regulator fields below are open to everyone; the complete sourced comparison is included with access.

 | Dimension |